 Rental assistance programs in Texas.

-Find rent assistance in Texas for low-income families.
+Find a list of local and statewide organizations that provide rent payment assistance in Texas.
 Get financial help from charities, churches or the government.
-There are also free landlord-tenant mediation services, or emergency grant money to pay rental arrears to stop an eviction.
-Or get funds to pay for moving costs, ranging from first month’s and last months housing expenses for a house or apartment to security deposits or lease application fees.
-Get help near you with paying back rent in TX.
+There are also free landlord-tenant mediation services as well as emergency grant money to pay rental arrears to stop an eviction.
+Or get funds to pay for moving costs, ranging from first and last months rent for a house or apartment to money for security deposits or lease application fees.
+Find how to get help with paying rent near where you live in TX with links to contact information below.

-Tenants on the verge of eviction, as well as the currently homeless, can also benefit from Homeless Prevention and Rapid Rehousing programs or local charities.
+Tenants on the verge of eviction, as well as the currently homeless, can benefit from one or more of these programs.
 Find cities and counties in Texas below.
 Each region has some programs that help families or individuals pay their rent.
 A major focus is offering relief to the vulnerable, such as disabled, senior citizens, veterans, or single moms.
 Some charities also offer supportive housing to immigrants.
 In either case, all emergency or long term rental assistance also has applications for Spanish speakers as well.

 State of TX programs that help pay rent

-In addition to the local resources listed below by county, there are statewide programs as well that provide money to pay rental costs.
+In addition to the local resources listed below by county (scroll down), there are statewide programs that also provide money to pay rental costs.
 They are offered throughout Texas and often have a central intake and application site.
 In general, the goal is to help the low-income stay in their current apartment or relocate to a more affordable place.
-Those assistance programs for rent, deposits, mobile home leases and more are as follows.
+Those statewide financial assistance programs for rent, deposits, mobile home leases and more are as follows.

 Texas Homeless Network is a statewide resource.
 They offer renters, homeowners, and also the homeless a number of resources.
 Learn about eviction prevention, legal aid from free attorneys, cash assistance for paying back due rent and more.
 Continue reading about the Texas Homeless Network.